matthieugomez/regife/README.md

 - You can start the convergence at a given `beta` using `bstart`
 - You can decrease the `tolerance` (default to 1e-9) or `maxiteration` (default to 10000).
-- The more correlated X and the factor model are, the slower the Gauss-Seidel method.
-This means that regife is slow exactly in these cases when the interactive fixed effect estimates are far from the OLS estimates.
-This also means that adding id or time fixed effects makes the convergence faster.
+- The Gauss-Seidel method requires a high number of iteration when X and the factor model are very correlated : `regife` tends to be slow exactly in these cases where the interactive fixed effect estimates substantially differ from the OLS estimates.
+Adding id or time fixed effects generally makes the convergence much faster.
 - I've written a [similar command](https://github.com/matthieugomez/PanelFactorModels.jl) in Julia, which is more than 100x faster

 #### Why does regife return different estimates than the phht package in R?
 The phht package in R also allows to compute the interactive fixed effect estimate in the case of balanced panels.
-However, this package computes wrong estimates in the case without fixed effects.
+This package returns wrong estimates in the case without fixed effects.

 # ife
-The command `ife` estimates a factor model for some variable
+The command `ife` estimates a factor model for a unique variable

 - Contrary to Stata `pca` command,
  - `ife` handles dataset in long forms (ie `ife` works on datasets where each row represents an id and a time, rather than datasets where each row represents an id and each variable a time).